MegaTlash/Python_AutoCommenter/README.md

 # AutoCommenter

-AutoCommenter is a Python library for dealing with automatically generating docstrings in Python files.
+AutoCommenter is a Python repo for dealing with automatically generating docstrings in Python files.

 ## Installation